Some Whole Foods workers call for 'sick out'

-NEW YORK (Reuters) - A group of workers at Whole Foods Market called on others to phone in sick at all of the grocer’s stores on Tuesday to protest what they say is a lack of adequate compensation and protections from the coronavirus.
+NEW YORK, March 31 (Reuters) - A group of workers at Whole Foods Market called on others to phone in sick at all of the grocer’s stores on Tuesday to protest what they say is a lack of adequate compensation and protections from the coronavirus.

 The group, known as Whole Worker on Twitter, describes itself as a grassroots movement of Whole Foods team members working to unionize.